How do I know when my child is ready to begin lessons?

 Instill good practice habits early.
 Find a consistent time in a distraction free place for practice.
 Try to practice the day of or after your lesson, when new material is fresh.
 If your child is too taxed from other activites or homework, encourage playing easy favorites or simple scales which demand less concentration.
 The key is to stick to a schedule, even if doesn't always seem to be productive.
 Any time with the instrument is building skill technically, if not intellectually.

 Create a positive atmosphere.
 If you want your child to truly enjoy making music, refrain from criticism.
-Few pieces (even those of professionals) will ever come out perfectly.
-So this is never the goal of the teacher - nor should it be of the parent.
+Few pieces (even of professionals) will ever come out perfectly.
 Draw on the positives that you're hearing week to week to encourage your child to feel comfortable making music in front of others, and leave corrections to the teacher.